itlackey/giv_py/docs/how-to-publish.md

 # How to Build and Publish GIV CLI Binaries

-This guide explains how to build and publish the `giv` CLI tool as cross-platform binaries using the Python-based build system.
+This guide explains how to build and publish the `giv` CLI tool as cross-platform binaries using the automated GitHub Actions workflows.

 ## Overview